webarch-coop/ansible-role-onlyoffice/README.md

 This role can be used to configure a stand-alone ONLYOFFICE Document Server that uses Nginx and PostgreSQL or it can be used to install ONLYOFFICE Document Server on a LAMP server with Apache providing a reverse proxy service to Nginx and MariaDB / MySQL being used as the database.

+There is a [development repo available here](https://git.coop/webarch/nextcloud-server) that builds a Nextcloud server with ONLYOFFICE using this role.

 ## Role variables

 See the [defaults/main.yml](defaults/main.yml) file for the default variables, the [vars/main.yml](vars/main.yml) file for the preset variables and the [meta/argument_specs.yml](meta/argument_specs.yml) file for the variable specification.